 Breakfast, Lunch, Dinner

-Note: At the end of dry season, (around late March to June) the water level may not allow anymore speedboats to cross the lake.
-In this case, passengers will be transferred by our vehicles to Siem Reap by land or river way (~5-6 hour).
+Note: At the end of dry season, (around late March to June) the water level may not be suitable for speedboats to cross the lake.
+In this case, passengers will be transferred by vehicles to Siem Reap by land (approx. 5-6 hour).

-Wake up early in this morning for one of the highlights of our Cambodia tour: Watching Angkor Wat sunrise.
-Our guide and driver will come to pick up at your hotel then take you to Angkor Wat Complex around 5:30 AM.
+Wake up early in this morning for one of the highlights of our Cambodia tour: watching Angkor Wat Complex at sunrise.
+Our guide and driver pick you up at your hotel then take you to Angkor Wat Complex around 5:30 AM.
 It is worthy to watch the first sunlight shines over the largest archaeological site in the world.
-Have your breakfast at a local restaurant near Angkor Wat complex.
+Have your breakfast at a local restaurant near the complex.

 After breakfast, begin our exploration with a visit to Angkor Wat which was built in the early 12th century by the Khmer King Suryavarman II and was originally constructed as a Hindu temple to dedicate to god Vishnu.
 It was constructed following the model of the temple mountain symbolizing the Mount Meru, home of the gods.
 At the end of the 12th century, it was transformed into a Buddhist temple.
 Inside the temple, we will see the walls are covered with stone carvings and bas-reliefs depicting Hindu mythology, the wars Suryavarman II fought during his reign and more than 2000 images of Apsaras and Devatas decorating the temple.